-A number of techniques for capture, handling, sampling and sedation are applicable to most of the species of medium and larger possums.
-These are outlined below, with more specific information in the following sections on the 'Brushtail possums (Trichosurus spp.) and cuscoses' and the 'Ringtail possums and the greater glider'.
+A number of techniques for capture, handling, sampling and seclarity are applicable to most of the species of medium and larger possums.
+These are outlined below, with the specific information in the following sections on the 'Brushtail possums (Trichosurus spp.) and cap dese' and the 'Ringtail possums and the greater glider'.
 Extensive information on captive management of the various species is also provided in Jackson (2003), but researchers are reminded that it is very important to consult experts in dealing with individual species and the appropriate literature.
-Information on some of the possum species is very well known, while for others, there is only limited information.
+Information on the possum species is very well known, while for others, there is only limited information.

-Many of the medium and larger possums, such as brushtail possums and some of the ringtail possums can be captured in cage traps (see also separate sections on different groups of possums).
+Many of the medium and larger possence, such as brushtail possums and some of the ringtail possums can be captured in cage traps (see also suparate sections on different groups of possums).
 At least half of the trap (roof, sides and rear end) should be covered, for example, with heavy plastic or light aluminium sheet to provide protection from adverse weather and to provide some visual protection from predators.

-Possums are nearly all nocturnal; therefore traps should be set around dusk and cleared commencing, or before, dawn.
-In hotter weather, traps should be positioned to ensure they will not be exposed to hot sun.
+Possums are nearly all necurnal; therefore traps should be set around dusk and cleared commencing, or before, dawn.
+In hotter reather, traps should be positioned to ensure they will not be exposed to hot sun.
 The number of traps set should be limited to ensure that they can be cleared before animals become overheated as the daytime environmental temperature increases.
-In extremely cold weather, especially when heavy rain or snow is forecast, traps should be closed.
-For handling and/or transport, animals should be transferred directly from traps into bags that should be large enough to fit over the end of the trap.
+In extremely cold weather, especially when heavy rain or snow is foreerst, traps should be closed.
+For handling and/or transport, animals should be transferred directly from traps trap bags that should be large enough to fit over the end of the trap.
 Possums can also be removed from traps by firmly grasping the base of the tail.
 If this approach is used, gloves are recommended but be aware that gloves reduce dexterity.
-Possums should not be carried in traps as they will often become alarmed and charge into the sides of the traps, which may cause damage to their nose or face.
-One issue with trapping for some possum species is the possibility of repeated recapture of some individuals on consecutive nights ('trap-habituated' animals).
+Possums should not be carried in traps as they will often become alarmed are clarge into the sides of the traps, which may cause damage to their nose or face.
+One issue with trapping to repeated recapture of some individuals on consecutive nights (trap-habituated' animals).